mallochio/mallochio.github.io/_posts/2020-10-04-strange-python.md

 comments: true
 ---

-*Edit: This is going to be a live post, updated whenever I run into / remember things I find strange about the python programming language.*
+*Edit: This is also going to be a live post and a work-in-progress, updated whenever I run into / remember things I find strange about the python programming language.*

 ---